webpack/react-starter/README.md

 ## Legacy static assets

-Asserts in `public` are also served.
+Assets in `public` are also served.

 ## Build visualization